-Company common stock in an amount equal to at least six times his annual base salary and the other Named Executive Officers are required to hold a financial stake in shares of Company common stock in an amount equal to at least three times their annual base salary.
+December 31, 2020 or is reasonably proceeding with compliance as of the applicable five-year achievement period.
+Under the share ownership guidelines applicable to Company management, the Chief Executive Officer is required to hold a financial stake in shares of Company common stock in an amount equal to at least five times his annual base salary and the other Named Executive Officers are required to hold a financial stake in shares of Company common stock in an amount equal to at least three times their annual base salary.
 The Chief Executive Officer and the other Named Executive Officers have five years after August 1, 2017, the date the guidelines were adopted, or five years after his or her initial appointment to a qualifying management position, whichever is earlier, to meet the ownership guidelines.
-Each of the Chief Executive Officer and the other Named Executive Officers were in compliance with the guidelines as of December 31, 2017 or is reasonably proceeding with compliance as of the applicable five-year achievement period.
+The Chief Executive Officer and the other Named